Caramel apples are so easy to make. This is a simple way to please kid tummies in the fall!

 The first step in making the perfect caramel apple is finding the perfect apple.
 Pick one that is more tart than sweet and that is on the firm side.
 A tart apple will give the super sweet caramel a great contrast and this contrast is what will make your mouth water.

-Some good tart apple choices:
+Good tart apple choices:

 Cortland, Haralson, Empire, Granny Smith, Jonathan, Braeburn, Ginger Gold, York Imperial, Gravenstein, Honeycrisp, Lady, Jonamac, Wealthy